 A quote falsely attributed to former United States President Theodore “Teddy” Roosevelt continued to circulate online in November 2020, with an advisor of outgoing U.S. President Donald Trump attempting to spread it.

-Teddy Roosevelt once said, “To anger a conservative, lie to him.
+There is no official record that Roosevelt coined or repeated the phrase, “To anger a conservative, lie to him.
 To anger a liberal, tell him the truth.”

 Barry Popik, a contributing editor of the Oxford English Dictionary, investigated the quote and found that it first appeared in print sometime around 2007.
 Early on, the quote was attributed to an “unknown source.”

-It was first attributed to Roosevelt in 2009, and by 2010 it was regularly being attributed to him.
+It was first attributed to Roosevelt in 2009, and by 2010 it was regularly linked to him.
 That progression suggests the quote was a modern invention and Theodore Roosevelt’s name was attached to it nearly 100 years after his death.

 We also searched archives of Theodore Roosevelt’s letters in the National Archives for any references to the quote — but nothing turned up.
 A separate review by Reuters in July 2020 also found no evidence linking Roosevelt to the quote:

 Reuters found no mention of this quote among those compiled by the Theodore Roosevelt Association, a nonprofit organization dedicated to perpetuating his memory and ideals.

 The quote did not appear among the list of notable quotations listed by the Theodore Roosevelt Center at Dickinson State University, another organization working to preserve Roosevelt’s legacy.

 On November 24 2020, however, Trump legal advisor Jenna Ellis posted a graphic again wrongfully linking the remark to Roosevelt: